ImonGhosh/whisper-fine-tune-low-resource-language/README.md

   --test_frac 0.75
 ```

---dataset, --language, --username, --train_frac, --test_frac are fully customizable.
+--dataset, --language, --username, --output_dir, --train_frac, --test_frac are fully customizable.

-The fine-tuned model is saved under --output_dir and pushed to user's hugging face.
+Your custom fine-tuned model is pushed to your hugging face and saved under folder specified under --output_dir

 Use a GPU for training: torch.cuda.is_available() should be True.